Skip to main content

 A decision receipt comes back

-The result can be allow, allow_with_warning, replan_required, or goal_fail_terminal, along with reasons, safe next steps, routing guidance, and resume semantics.
+The result can be allow, allow_with_warning, replan_required, or goal_fail_terminal, along with reasons, safe next steps, and structured receipt data.

 5